kai-lucky72/clipbaordApp/README.md

 - **Context Menu**: Right-click on items for additional options
 - **Image Handling**: View, copy, and save images from your clipboard
 - **Favorites**: Mark frequently used items with a star for easy access
+- **Tagging System**: Organize your clipboard items with custom tags

 ### GUI Controls